clemsos/writings/_quora/2015-04-16-I-want-to-move-to-China-for-at-least-a-year-What-are-some-options-I-have.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to I want to move to China for at least a year.
+    I want to move to China for at least a year.
     What are some options I have? - Quora
 ---